cisagov/cset/README.md

   * As seen in the picture below, expand the server’s name drop-down list and then expand the Sites drop down list.
 You should see a “Default Web Site” item.
 Right-click this item and select “Explore”.
 This will open the “wwwroot” folder.
   * Delete everything inside this folder EXCEPT for the “aspnet_client subfolder”.
   * If you’ve done any kind of changes or work inside this folder previously, we recommend copying the contents to preserve those changes as deleting the files will erase any changes you have made.
-  * Copy all of contents from inside the CSET® Dist folder you downloaded and place them into your "wwwroot" folder.
+  * Copy  from inside the CSET® Dist folder you downloaded and place them into your "wwwroot" folder.

   ![](img/figE25.PNG)

 ### CSET Configuration
-1. Locate the "Web.config" file that should now be inside the “wwwroot” folder.
+1. Locate the "appsettings.json" file that should now be inside the “wwwroot” folder.
 Open this file using a text editor such as notepad.

 ![](img/figE26.PNG)